-To the unseasoned Michigan traveler, Sault Ste Marie may appear to be merely a family vacation spot rather than a romantic getaway.
+To the unseasoned Michigan traveler, Sault Ste Marie may appear to be merely a family vacation spot rather than a romantic getaway in Michigan.
 However, like many excursions in this fair state, it has the capacity to be the perfect date excursion for couples who are looking for fun, romance, and adventure (even on a budget).

 Our lovely day began with a walk at the park near the Soo Locks Visitor Center.
 The early morning shed light on the downtown and the freighters slowly passed by in the locks.
 It was idyllic.